emqx/mqtt-jmeter/README.md

 - **Reconnect attampt max**:  The maximum number of reconnect attempts before an error is reported back to the client after a server connection had previously been established.
 Set to -1 to use unlimited attempts.
 Defaults to 0.

-## Pub sampler
+## Pub Sampler
 ![pub_sampler](screenshots/pub_sampler.png)

 Pub sampler reuses previously established connection (by Connect sampler) to publish a message.
-If connection is ready, this sampler will fail immediately.
+If connection is not ready at this moment, pub sampler will just fail immediately.

 ### Pub options

 - **QoS level**: The available QoS value, 0 is AT_MOST_ONCE, 1 is AT_LEAST_ONCE and 2 is EXACTLY_ONCE.

-- **Topic name**: The topic name that the message will send to.
+- **Topic name**: Name of the topic that the message will be sent to.

 - **Add timestamp in payload**: Add timestamp in the payload or not.
-If the checkbox is enabled, then timestamp of running pub sampler will be added ahead of payload.
-Mostly it can be used together with **Sub sampler** to calculate message latency time.
+If the checkbox is enabled, then timestamp of running pub sampler will be added before real payload.
+Mostly it's used together with **Sub sampler** to calculate message latency time.

 ### Payloads